Thursday, September 29, 2016

 In 1999, his catalog went to Virgin, who began their own remaster campaign, issuing all the albums, newly remastered, but sans bonus tracks.

 In 2007-2009 his albums were released on SHM-CD in Japan.
 In 2013, many of his albums were mastered for HD digital.
-Just this year, posthumous box sets have been released with yet new remasters.
+And recently, posthumous box sets have been released with yet new remasters.

 Does it all really matter?
 Don't they basically sound the same?
 Well, not really.
 I'm not a collector (good luck finding all 200+ versions of Ziggy Stardust), but I am a bit of an audiophile and after being a fan for so long, I've just acquired different versions of the same albums over time.